Jops-Garcia/crudAPI/README.md

 <p>
   There are five routes for use (all five returns a JSON) Create, Read, Update, Delete and one default.
 CRUD for posts are on route "{URL}/post".
   For testing i used a API client called "Insomnia", you can choose one that you like more.
+If anything goes wrong a error message will be send.  (note: this error message will not close the aplication)
 </p>

 <h3 id="create">Create</h3>
 <p>
     This route is on "{URL}/post", you must use the method "POST" to access.
-The response will be an JSON object with a message informing that the post is saved, and the post attributes if they are not null, if one of them are null, an error message will be shown and they will not be saved. (note: this error message will not close the aplication)
+The response will be an JSON object with a message informing that the post is saved, and the post attributes if they are not null, if one of them are null, an error message will be shown and they will not be saved.
 </p>
 <p>Example img:</p>